-During the fiscal year ended June 30, 2014, the Authority adopted GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
-Due to the change in this accounting principle, beginning net position for the fiscal year ended June 30, 2014 for the business-type activities has been decreased by \$6,632,743 from \$346,441,241 to \$339,808,498.
-These differences represent a restatement for bond issue costs that were amortized under prior standards, but expensed in the period incurred under the new standards.
+During the fiscal year ended June 30, 2015, the Authority adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions (an amendment of GASB Statement No. 27).
+Due to implementing this new accounting standard, beginning net position for the business-type activities has been decreased by \$12,233,747.
+This decrease represents a restatement for net pension liability that was not recognized under prior standards.